finnito/blog/content/posts/2023-01-11-a-heart-murmur/index.md

 ### My Malformed Aortic Valve

 My echo was performed by a lovely technician who let me ask lots of questions.
 I was mostly interested in the Doppler shift[^3] I could see on the ultrasound screen -- very interesting stuff!
 Turns out, it shows the flow of blood.
 Super cool.
-She told me that yep, that's definitely a "bicuspid aortic valve" and there's definitely "regurgitation" and a "leaflet looks stenosed".
+She told me that yep, that's definitely a "bicuspid aortic valve" and there's definitely "regurgitation".
 To explain:

 - the aortic valve should have three leaflets not two[^4],
-- stenosed means that the leaflet is not as flexible as it should be and doesn't open/close properly[^5],
 - and regurgitation means that some blood is flowing back into the left ventricle due to the malformed leaflets[^6].

 In summary, not good.